 Keep one official assignment chart at the registration table for consistency.

 Registration Table

-Verify that each team member and coach/judge is present.
+Verify that all team members and coach are present.

 Any student who is not allowed to have their photo taken must have an identifying symbol on their name tag that shows s/he may not be photographed.